James Livingood has been a dog sitter for several years. He has written numerous articles and a book about the topic because he loves dogs.

 - The best way to go about using oregano oil is by mixing a drop of oregano oil with half an ounce of vet-approved aloe-based topical.

-- Dip a cotton ball into the combination and apply it gently on the affected region.
+- Dip a cotton ball into the combination and apply it gently to the affected region.
 Repeat this process for a week for the best results.

 Only a Veterinarian Can Prescribe Treatments for an Ear Infection